meet the team building a culture of health

 Ms. Richardson coordinates communications for the Systems for Action National Program Office.
 She manages the Center’s digital communication platforms including the website and social media channels to assist in dissemination of research findings.
 She also designs print materials, coordinates marketing projects, and prepares the Center’s newsletter.
 She graduated from Florida Atlantic University with a Bachelor of Business Administration in Marketing and is working on a Master of Public Health at the University of Kentucky.

 Dominque Zéphyr - M.A.

 Mr. Zéphyr provides statistical expertise to the Systems for Action National Program Office in the areas of survey sampling, analysis of complex sample survey data, multi-level modeling, structural equation modeling, and analysis of experimental and non-experimental data.
-He completed his graduate studies at Vanderbilt University, where he obtained two Master’s degrees in Economics and Latin American Studies.
+He completed his graduate studies at Vanderbilt University, where he obtained a master’s degrees in Economics and a master’s degree in Latin American Studies.